justinethier/cyclone/docs/Garbage-Collector-Revised-2022.md

 # Introduction

 This paper provides a high-level overview of Cyclone's garbage collector.
-For more background there are introductory articles on garbage collection in the [further reading section](#further-reading) that discuss underlying concepts and that are worthwhile to read in their own right.

 The collector has the following requirements: